nosana-ci/nosana-programs/docs/staking.md

 ### Stake

 The `stake()` instruction creates a new stake [StakeAccount](#stake-account) for the authority.
 It initializes a unique [VaultAccount](#vault-account) for the staker.
-This will transfer amount of NOS tokens from user to the vault locked for duration seconds of time.
-The stake account is a PDA based on the authority.
+It transfers `amount` of [NOS](/tokens/token) tokens from user to the vault locked for duration seconds of time.
+The stake and vault account is a PDA based on the authority.

 #### Account Info